 As a child, I never saw her waking up earlier than everyone as a big deal.
 Now that I am an adult and value productivity and time management, I am an advocate for starting the day early!
 My mother's dedication to help us all out of the house early is a constant reminder that I can do it too at this age!
 As a young child (from elementary to middle school), I was always the top of my class, she valued and encouraged it.
-I never felt as if my value rested solely on my good grades, and now that I look back, the extra push of encouragement meant 'you can do this, I want to help you do it with excellence.'
+I never felt as if my value rested solely on my good grades, and now that I look back, the extra push of encouragement meant 'you can do this, want to help you do it with excellence."
 During her free time, Christelle enjoys attending Bible study, listening to history podcasts, reading books, editing pictures, watching movies, listening to music, napping, planning and creating arts and crafts.

-MAKE A KNOTTED FLEECE BLANKET DIUUVINGU WITH RAS The seasons are slowly changing in sunny Arizona.
-As the sun starts to set sooner, temperatures are dropping, and students are breaking out their warm and fuzzy clothes.
-The cozy fall weather inspired students and Resident Assistants (RAs) to gather for a blanket making party!
-"No sew" fleece throws are easy to make and require no sewing skills, making them the perfect activity for all skill levels.
-CHECK OUT MORE STUDENT LIFE: uat.edu/G411/publications PICTURED: KANDI ALEXANDER AND AXEL PETERSON SUPPLIES - Scissors - Two kinds of fleece fabric cut to the same size (as big or small as you like) DIRECTIONS - 1.
+MAKE A KNOTTED FLEECE BLANKET SUPPLIES - Two kinds of fleece fabric cut to the same size (as big or small as you like) - 1.
 Line up the two pieces of fleece fabric with one on top of the other. - 2.
 Trim any excess fabric and the selvage edge. - Measure and cut out a square at each corner.
-The square should be the same length you plan to cut the fringe, about four to six inches. - 4.
-Cut one-inch-wide strips around the blanket. - 5.
+The square should be the same length you plan to cut the fringe, about four to six inches. - Cut one-inch-wide strips around the blanket. - 5.
 Tie the two layers of fleece together with a double knot. - 6.
 Once knots are tied all the way around the blanket, you're finished!
-A STAPLE IN THE UAT RESIDENT KITCHEN, Joy of Cooking is one of the United States' most-published cookbooks.
+Build O IMMba WITH RAS The seasons are slowly changing in sunny Arizona.
+As the sun starts to set sooner, temperatures are dropping, and students are breaking out their warm and fuzzy clothes.
+The cozy fall weather inspired students and Resident Assistants (RAs) to gather A STAPLE IN THE UAT RESIDENT KITCHEN, Joy of Cooking is one of the United States' most-published cookbooks.
 It has been in print continuously since 1936 and has sold more than 20 million copies.

 PRSRT STD US POSTAGE PAID PHOENIX AZ PERMIT NO. 5480

 UNIVERSITY OF ADVANCING TECHNOLOGY 2625 W. Baseline Rd., Tempe, AZ 85283

 ENDORSEMENT I CONTAINER I SEQUENCE

 BARCODE

 © 2022 22UAT207

-Sugar
+664

 PICTURED LEFT TO RIGHT: AVERY WILLETS, STEVEN COLLINS, NATHANEAL SIEDER, ETHAN KRUMSCHROEDER, JAMIERE WILLIS